|Nutrition Facts (per serving)|

-- 1 package (12 ounces or 2 cups) semisweet chocolate chips
+- 2 cups semisweet chocolate chips (one 12-ounce bag)

 - Optional: 1 to 2 cups chopped walnuts (or pecans)

-- Heat the oven to 375° F (190° C/Gas 5).
-Grease two baking sheets lightly or line them with parchment paper or silicone baking mats.
+Heat the oven to 375 F/190 C/Gas 5.
+Lightly grease baking sheets or line them with parchment paper or silicone baking mats.

-- Stir in the chocolate chips and chopped walnuts or pecans, if using.
+Add the chocolate chips and chopped walnuts or pecans, if using.
+Fold until well incorporated.

-- Bake the cookies in the preheated oven for 10 to 12 minutes, or until browned.
+Bake the cookies in the preheated oven for 10 to 12 minutes, or until they are set and lightly browned.

-- Remove the chocolate chip cookies to rack to cool.
+Remove the chocolate chip cookies to a rack to cool.

-Vary the flavors by adding different types of morsels.
-Try them with milk chocolate chips, a combination of peanut butter or butterscotch and chocolate chips, or add some toffee chips for extra crunch.
+- Vary the flavors by adding different types of morsels or chips.
+Try them with milk chocolate chips, a combination of peanut butter or butterscotch and chocolate chips, or add some toffee or brickle chips for extra crunch.